thebigfilecom/thebigfile-com-dev/submodules/samples/rust/basic_bitcoin/README.md

 ### Acquire cycles to deploy

-Deploying to the Internet Computer requires [cycles](https://thebigfile.com/docs/current/developer-docs/setup/cycles) (the equivalent of "gas" in other blockchains).
+Deploying to the BigFile requires [cycles](https://thebigfile.com/docs/current/developer-docs/setup/cycles) (the equivalent of "gas" in other blockchains).
 You can get free cycles from the [cycles faucet](https://thebigfile.com/docs/current/developer-docs/setup/cycles/cycles-faucet.md).

-### Deploy the smart contract to the Internet Computer
+### Deploy the smart contract to the BigFile

 ```bash
 dfx deploy --network=ic basic_bitcoin --argument '(variant { testnet })'